 ^{}The 2016/17 revenue grants and capital grants have been restated to reflect the correct accounting treatment of REFCUS (Revenue Expenditure Funded from Capital Under Statute) grants.
 In the 2016/17 Statement of Accounts revenue grants were overstated by £250,000 with a corresponding reduction in capital grants.
-This is further explained within Section 2A - the Comprehensive Income and Expenditure Statement.
+This is further explained in Note 38 - Prior Period Restatement.